Cyclone1070/spyglass/README.md

 # spyglass

-A frontend For Custom Search Engine.
+A frontend for custom search engine.

 Currently powered by Google Custom Search Engine API as proof of concept.